Migraine and headaches: nature and symptom picture

-Effect of the activation of histamine receptors in migraine and other vascular headaches
+Effect of the activation of histamine receptors in migraine and headaches

 This type of histaminergic receptors is widely distributed throughout the body, including the brain.
 Its central activation has been linked to processes with answers of depolarization and functions as the awakening, cycle of wakefulness and sleep and cognitive functions.
 Localization studies with tracers indicate that the largest proportion of these receptors are not related to neurons, but they are with vessels and cells of the glia.

 The role of histamine can be related to functions of signaling to provide a greater contribution of blood glucose levels in an increase in neuronal activity.
 It is known for years the vasodilator effect of histamine and its effect on the production of headache.